- Code BIOL6205

 Note: Graduate students attend joint classes with undergradutes but are assessed separately.

-- Interpret and critically analyse web-based and literature-based resources to develop and test hypotheses in the field of human genetics.
+- Review and critically evaluate web-based and literature-based resources in the field of human disease genetics and pathophysiology.

-- Significant research report (4000 word) on the current state of knowledge and recent advances in an area of human molecular genetics of specific interest to the student (30%) (LO 4-7 depending on topic)
+- Significant research report on the current state of knowledge and recent advances in an area of human molecular genetics of specific interest to the student.
+(14) [LO 1,2,4]

-- Take-home assignments that extend on lecturer-lead tutorials.
+- Take-home assignments and quizzes that extend on lecturer-lead tutorials.
 Comprise of short answers relating to interpretation of prescribed research articles, or specific topics and questions set by the lecturer.
-(3 assignments, 10% each; total 30%) (LO 1-3)
+(30) [LO 2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.